Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/9-documentation.md

 ## Configuration/Setup {#page-documentation-configuration}

-[Doxygen🡵] configuration files are generated using a python script called setup.py.
+[Doxygen🡵] configuration files are generated using a python script called `setup.py`.
-setup.py reads a file called configs.
+`setup.py` reads a file called `configs`.
-The configs file defines configs and variables for each config.
+The `configs` file defines configs and variables for each config.
-Files other than the configs file and setup.py itself are used as templates.
+Files other than the `configs` file and `setup.py` itself are used as templates.
-setup.py generates a directory for each config defined in the configs file.
+`setup.py` generates a directory for each config defined in the `configs` file.
 The template files are copied to each config, during which variables are substituted for their values.
 The generated configurations are gitingored.